prokushev/zinc/readme.txt

 | CD_COLDBOOT (1)  |   Done   |  Done   |

 1 - No clock tick call are implemented
-2 - If no disk drive interface presented then all DD_* functions patched to return NO DRIVE error
+2 - If no disk drive interface presented then all DD_* functions patched to return NO DRIVE error.